 - 2.3 Safeguarding is a complex topic in so far as safeguarding responsibilities are present in all aspects of Council Services and external life activities.
 The theme of safeguarding is therefore present in all aspects of Council Services, functions and duties.
-Due to the overarching corporate significant the Corporate Safeguarding and relating Individual Teams Key Priority Plans are being brought to the Overview and Scrutiny Management Committee. - 2.4 This report combines the relevant portfolio areas for Committees with scrutiny safeguarding roles and enables the topic of safeguarding across the spectrum to be addressed at the same time. - 2.5 The report firstly seeks to make Members aware of the scope and detail of the Council's safeguarding services and role of the Committee.
+Due to the overarching corporate significance of the Corporate Safeguarding plan and the new self- assessment safeguarding toolkit which provides Members with a baseline assessment of how the whole Council is ensuring safeguarding is embedded within all services are being brought to the Overview and Scrutiny Management Committee. - 2.4 This report combines the relevant portfolio areas for Committees with scrutiny safeguarding roles and enables the topic of safeguarding across the spectrum to be addressed at the same time. - 2.5 The report firstly seeks to make Members aware of the scope and detail of the Council's safeguarding services and role of the Committee.
 The Committee's role will be to monitor the performance of each element of the service action plan provided and to comment on planned activity for the coming period.
 The overall aim is to ensure that the theme of "safeguarding" becoming fundamentally embedded within all aspects of council services. - 2.6 In order to maintain and improve understanding of the services provided and roles associated with safeguarding, as Councillors and Scrutiny Members specifically, Members are asked to endorse the planning and future provision of suitable training through a range of opportunities.